Documentation Index

 OAuth

-Use for user-facing applications where tools act on behalf of individual users.
+Use for user-facing applications where tools act on behalf of individual users, or wherever you want to reuse an existing identity provider.

 Configure OAuth mode →